This isn't theoretical. Each phrase below has a documented track record. If you're job searching, you're seeing most of these weekly.

 "Fast-paced environment"

-The distinction: legitimate fast-paced environments describe why they're fast-paced (we're scaling, we just closed Series B, we're entering a new market).
-When the phrase appears without context, it usually describes a permanent state of chaos that nobody has fixed because fixing it would require slowing down.
+Legitimate fast-paced environments say why they're fast (we're scaling, Series B, new market).
+No context?
+It usually means permanent chaos they haven't fixed because fixing it requires slowing down.

 Red Flag 06